nathamanath/blog/articles/pi-dlna-server.md

 sudo vi /etc/minidlna.conf
 ```

-I want to serve music, photos, and videos from their respective folders on I
+I want to serve music, photos, and videos from their respective folders on
-created on my hdd.
+on my hdd.
 To do this I added the following lines:

 ```bash
 media_dir=A,/media/usbhdd/Music